shyrwinsia/forex-pearson-cli/README.md

 ## Usage
 Use the `fetch` command to retrieve the PCC of the daily ranges of the forex pairs.
 A watchlist file has to be loaded in order to use the tool.
 To load the watchfile, use the `load` command.
 When a watchfile is loaded, the items can be listed with the `list` command.

 Any item can be set and unset using the `set` and `unset` commands respectively.
-This is meant to reflect a position in the portfolio.
 The set item will be colored green and the items that have a correlation with the selected item will be grayed out.
 The grayed out items cannot be selected.
-The unselectable items are the ones with high correlation to the set items and thus multiplies the risk of the portfolio.
+The unselectable items are the ones with high correlation to the set items.

-When the `update` command is called and if two or more items will have a correlation with the latest data, the green colors will turn into red.
-This will not return to green until one or more of the conflicting items are toggled using the `unset` command.
+When the `update` command is called and the set items have a correlation in the latest data, the green colors will turn into red.
+This will not return to green until the conflicting items are unset using the `unset` command.
 <!-- usage -->
 ```sh-session
 $ yarn